-(c) (not included in the final): together with general relativity, this leads to replacement of the Minkowski continuum by a 4-dimensional spacetime (or quantum) foam, a candidate theory of quantum gravity.
+(c) together with general relativity, this leads to replacement of the Minkowski continuum by a 4-dimensional spacetime (or quantum) foam, a candidate theory of quantum gravity.

-week 13 Simple Lie algebras; SU(3) (not included in the final)
+week 13 Simple Lie algebras; SU(3)

 The next profound shift:

 So far all our group notions were based on tangible, spatial intuition: permutations, reflections, rotations.
 But now Lie groups take on a life of their own.